 - Begin using your new brush!

-Now although that breaks down the process at a glance, in this tutorial, you’ll learn how to make two different types of custom brushes.
+Now, although that breaks down the process at a glance, in this tutorial, you’ll learn how to make two different types of custom brushes.
 The first example will share how to make a custom brush from scratch, while the second will explain how to create a brush from an image in Photoshop.

 This will open the Brush Name dialog box, where you can name your brush.
-After naming your brush, click Ok to save it.
+After naming your brush, click OK to save it.

-This will save your brush in Photoshop and you will be able to access it any time in the future when you open the Brush Panel.
+This will save your brush in Photoshop, and you will be able to access it any time in the future when you open the Brush Panel.

 How To Modify & Change Custom Brush Settings

 You can access the brush settings in the next section via the Brush Settings panel.
-Keep the brush tool active (B) and go to Window > Brush Settings to open the panel. Â You can also open the Brush Settings panel by pressing F5 on your keyboard.
+Keep the Brush Tool (B) active, your new brush preset selected, and go to Window > Brush Settings to open the panel or press F5 on your keyboard.

-2. Size
+2. Spacing

 Most custom brushes need adjustments in brush tip spacing.
 That’s because if you set brush spacing to the default percentage (1%), Photoshop will compress the shape you created into a continuous stroke.